RodrigoPAml/CI-CD-Jenkins-Docker-Deploy/README.md

 # Docker-Deploy

-Some dockerfiles and scripts to create postgres with C# and NextJS Back-End/Front-End
+Some dockerfiles and scripts to create a complete application with postgres with C# and NextJS Back-End/Front-End running in docker containers

 # Database
   - Docker file and compose to setup a postgres database